6 Most Common Questions About Child Custody

-During an uncontested divorce, parents will need to come to an agreement regarding time sharing and decision making.
+During an uncontested divorce, parents will need to come to an agreement regarding time-sharing and decision-making.
+The agreement between parents will then be written down into a parenting plan.
+Since these decisions are made without the aid of the Florida court system, this parenting plan must still be submitted in writing for official approval.
 Since these decisions are made without the aid of the Florida court system, this parenting plan must still be submitted in writing for official approval.

 If a parenting plan cannot be agreed upon, the court will step in to assist with the process by determining what will be in the best interests of the child based on state statute 61.13.
 Evidence can be submitted through personal testimony or witness testimony by family, friends, teachers, etc. This evidence can be used to demonstrate why a particular statutory factor favors one parent over another.
 Parents are also able to secure the services of a Guardian ad Litem (GAL) who will interview and observe the family, witnesses and even the child (if they are old enough) and make a recommendation to the court regarding custody.

-Even when there is a parenting plan and time sharing schedule, having one or both parents in the military can complicate these agreements.
-In 2008, House Bill 435 was passed to provide “active, deployed or temporarily assigned to military service” parents options to temporarily assign another person to act on their behalf in regards to the child.
-The Bill also makes it difficult for the families of service members to modify an existing time sharing order without “clear and convincing” evidence that a change is in the best interest of the child.
+Having one or both parents in the military can complicate parenting plans and time-sharing scheduled agreements.
+Going through a military divorce can have an impact on child custody decisions.
+In 2008, House Bill 435 was passed to provide “active, deployed or temporarily assigned to military service” parents options to temporarily assign another person to act on their behalf in regard to the child.
+The Bill also makes it difficult for the families of service members to modify an existing time-sharing order without “clear and convincing” evidence that a change is in the best interest of the child.